1800 Third Avenue N,

 It reopened on April 19, 1973 as the Grand Bijou Theatre with Al Jolson in “The Jazz Singer” and specialized in screening classic movies, but this was not a success.
 It went over to adult movies first as the Foxy Adult Cinema, and later as the Roxy Adult Cinema which closed in the early-1980’s.
 The building lay empty and unused and in 1993, the owners sold it for $10 to Birmingham Landmarks.
 In 1998 plans were being formed to reopen the Lyric Theatre, but very little happened and the building began to deteriorate.

 In March 2014, plans were approved for an $8million renovation to be carried out.
-The opera boxes have been re-instated, and the mural restored by Evergreene Architectural Art, who worked on most of the internal restoration.
-The Lyric Theatre re-opened January 14, 2016 (102 years to the day of its initial opening).
-It will be a live music and concert venue.
+The opera boxes have been re-instated, and the mural restored by Evergreene Architectural Arts, who worked on most of the internal restoration.
+The Lyric Theatre re-opened January 14, 2016 (102 years to the day of its initial opening) as a live music and concert venue.
 Seating has been reduced to 750 as the upper balcony is not in use.

 Just login to your account and subscribe to this theater